 Then similar to how we did for WSPCP, we will determine how many exercisable shares are owned by management by dividing the “Management Pool Amount” by the “Management Strike Price” of $1.00.

-Assuming management's options are in-the-money at exit, they would own 227mm shares.
+Assuming management’s options are in-the-money as of the exit date, they would own 227mm shares.

 We can now bring this all together to create a mini-capitalization table (and to eventually calculate the “Implied Share Price” at the bottom).

 “Lead Sponsor Common Shares” is simply what we calculated at the beginning of this step and will just be straight-lined since they are ordinary basic shares.

 Moving on, we will calculate the next two lines, the “WSPCP Converted Preferred Shares” and the “Management Exercised Shares”, which we already have all the necessary inputs for the calculations used in the table.